-The content, layout and general rules we used to prepare these accounts comply with the Code of Practice on Local Authority Accounting 2022/23 ('the Code') issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) in accordance with International Financial Reporting Standards (IFRSs).
+The content, layout and general rules we used to prepare these accounts comply with the Code of Practice on Local Authority Accounting 2023/24 ('the Code') issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The CIPFA code is prepared under International Financial Reporting Standards (IFRS), which have been adopted as the basis for public sector accounting in the UK.